 Standard online courses—self-paced curriculum

-Create a course with a self-paced curriculum that offers students a meaningful transformation and a series of milestones and lessons they’ll hit to get there.
-A standard online course is digestible and robust, gives your students the flexibility to progress at their own pace, and allows them access to all your content material right after purchase.
+Build your online course with a self-paced curriculum that offers students a meaningful transformation and a series of milestones they’ll hit to get there.
+A standard online course is digestible and robust.
+It also gives your students the flexibility to progress at their own pace and allows access to all of your content right after purchase.

-For the creator we describe above, this could look like building a course about the basics of project management that promises to prepare students for an entry level project manager job.
+For instance, this could look like building an online course about the basics of project management.
+This course promises to prepare students for an entry level project manager job.

-If our project management-loving creator wanted to test out their idea for a course first or wanted to get a smaller course out ASAP, they could start with a min course.
+If you wanted to test out an idea for a course first or wanted to get a smaller course out ASAP, you should start with a mini- course.
 A mini-course is a short, valuable version of a standard online course.
-You want the content of this mini-course to focus on one very specific topic, where students can learn the content in just a handful of steps.
+You want to build this online course to focus on one very specific topic.
+This is where students can learn the content in just a handful of steps.
 It can be a sneak peek into what your standard online course offers.
 In fact, it’s a common strategy to take one of the sections out of their standard online course and offer it as a mini course.

 As the name suggests, this type of course is structured around scheduled live sessions that you’ve set up prior to student enrollment.
 Within the course, you can provide helpful resources that all your students will need to supplement your live course:

-Plus, you can also upload all replays from live sessions so anyone who missed your event or wants to revisit the content is able to do so.
+Plus, you can upload all replays from live sessions.
+Because of this, anyone who missed your event or wants to revisit the content is able to do so.
 For the creator with Excel expertise, this could be a series of live workshops on different Excel case studies.

 Think YouTube how-to tutorials—except instead of giving completely free access, you can capture students’ email addresses to follow up with additional content.
-If your standard course is on the basics of project management, then one of the free tutorials you can offer is a chapter from that course on accountability.
-This is a great way for you to build your audience and to gauge interest for the content you’re developing.
+If your standard course is on project management basics, then you can offer a free tutorial.
+This could be a chapter on accountability.
+Overall, this is a great way for you to build your online course audience and to gauge interest for your content.

 Cohort-based courses are courses with a more traditional academic structure you may have experienced in school.
-Create a course that is designed for students to finish in three months (or whatever time frame you want).
+Build your online course that is designed for students to finish in three months (or whatever time frame you want).
 After the specified time, students will lose access to the course so they are incentivized to complete it.
 Or, they can repurchase at a discounted price for longer access.